And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 If the superdelegates go Obama, the Clintons will not concede on the cheap.

-They have the threat of a lawsuit over Michigan, and then the threat of a lawsuit over Florida.
+They have the threat of a lawsuit over Michigan and then the threat of a lawsuit over Florida.

-And as you know, uh lawsuits can go from a court to a court of appeals to the Supreme Court, unless, of course, the party pays tribute to the Clintons and what might that tribute be.
+And as you know, lawsuits can go from a court to a court of appeals to the Supreme Court, unless, of course, the party pays tribute to the Clintons and what might that tribute be.

 I have no clue, but whatever you might imagine it to be, double it or triple it.

-Uh because Mrs. Clinton's testicle lockbox is big enough for the entire Democrat hierarchy, not just some people in the media.
+Because Mrs. Clinton's testicle lockbox is big enough for the entire Democrat hierarchy, not just some people in the media.

 And whether they have been taking steroids and the testicles are smaller than usual, doesn't matter.